agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 In practice, you only need to pass an appropriate `a2a_config` when constructing `AgentApp`.
 Among these fields, we provide A2A Registry capability, which allows you to specify which centralized agent registries (such as Nacos) the current agent should be registered to via the `registry` field.

 ## Registry Architecture

-The A2A Registry adopts an extensible plugin-based architecture for registering agent services to different centralized agent registries (such as Nacos).
+A2A Registry adopts an extensible plugin-based architecture for registering agent services to different centralized agent registries (such as Nacos).

 Core components:

-**1. A2ARegistry abstract base class**
+**1. A2ARegistry Abstract Base Class**

-Defines the interface that all registry implementations must follow:
+Defines the interface that all Registry implementations must follow:

-- `registry_name()`: returns a short name identifying the registry (for example, `"nacos"`);
+- `registry_name()`: Returns a short name identifying the Registry (e.g., `"nacos"`).
-- `register(agent_card, a2a_transports_properties)`: performs the actual registration logic.
+- `register(agent_card, a2a_transports_properties)`: Executes the actual registration logic.

-The runtime catches and logs exceptions during registration so that registry failures do not block the agent service from starting.
+The Runtime captures and logs exceptions during registration to ensure that Registry failures do not block agent service startup.

 **2. A2ATransportsProperties**

 Describes one or more A2A transport protocols:

-- `host` / `port` / `path`: externally exposed transport endpoints;
+- `host` / `port` / `path`: Transport endpoints exposed externally.
-- `support_tls`: whether TLS is supported;
+- `support_tls`: Whether TLS is supported.
-- `extra`: extra configuration for each transport channel;
+- `extra`: Additional configuration for each transport channel.
-- `transport_type`: transport type (for example, `"JSONRPC"`, `"HTTP"`).
+- `transport_type`: Transport type (e.g., `"JSONRPC"`, `"HTTP"`).

-When an agent exposes services over multiple transport protocols, multiple transport configurations can be provided and registered together.
+When an agent exposes services through multiple transport protocols, multiple transport configurations can be provided and registered together.

-**Registration Flow**
+**Registration Process**

-When `AgentApp` starts, the Registry registration flow is as follows:
+When `AgentApp` starts, the Registry registration process is as follows:

-1. **Agent Card publishing**: Publish the agent's metadata (name, version, skills, etc.) to the registry, enabling other agents to discover and understand the agent's capabilities.
+1. **Agent Card Publication**: Publishes agent metadata (name, version, skills, etc.) to the registry, enabling other agents to discover and understand the agent's capabilities.

-2. **Endpoint registration**: Register the agent's service endpoint information (host, port, path), including transport protocol configuration, enabling other agents to connect to the service.
+2. **Endpoint Registration**: Registers agent service endpoint information (host, port, path), including transport protocol configuration, enabling other agents to connect to the service.

-3. **Asynchronous background execution**: The registration process executes asynchronously in the background and does not block application startup.
-If a Registry registration fails, the Runtime logs a warning but does not affect the normal startup of the agent service.
+3. **Background Asynchronous Execution**: The registration process runs asynchronously in the background and does not block application startup.
+If a Registry registration fails, the Runtime logs a warning but does not affect normal agent service startup.

 ## Registry Configuration Methods